-4. Action Plan.
-The Marine Invasive Non-Native Species: Scottish Working Group with input from the GB Non-Native Species Secretariat will determine whether GB NNSS involvement is necessary and if management action is required.
-Development of Best Practice Guidance on species Containment, Control, or Eradication from the Marine Invasive Non-Native Species: Scottish Working Group will inform the development and implementation of a species action plan with input from the GB Non-Native Species Secretariat if necessary.
+When the distribution and level of establishment of the species is known and the risks associated with the species are understood a Species Action Plan will be developed.
+The Scottish Marine Invasive Non-native Species Group's Best Practice Guidance on species Containment, Control, or Eradication will inform the development and implementation of a species action plan with input from the GB Non-Native Species Secretariat.